-Additionally, in September 2023, our board of directors authorized and approved, subject to shareholder approval, and in December 2023, the shareholders approved a share repurchase program authorizing for a three year period the repurchase of up to 20.0 million of the Company's common shares, up to \$200.0 million aggregate amount for which shares may be repurchased, which may be made in any manner including tender or other offers, buy-back programs, or privately negotiated transactions in accordance with all applicable securities laws, rules, and regulations ("Share Repurchase Program").
+In September 2023, our board of directors authorized and approved, subject to shareholder approval, and in December 2023, the shareholders approved a share repurchase program authorizing for a three year period the repurchase of up to 20.0 million of the Company's common shares, up to \$200.0 million aggregate amount for which shares may be repurchased, which may be made in any manner including tender or other offers, buy-back programs, or privately negotiated transactions in accordance with all applicable securities laws, rules, and regulations (the "Share Repurchase Program").
 During the year ended December 31, 2023, we repurchased 220,000 common shares for \$6.5 million at an average price per share of \$29.75.
-As of December 31, 2023, approximately \$193.5 million remained available under the Share Repurchase Program.
+We did not repurchase any common shares under the Share Repurchase Program during the year ended December 31, 2024.
+As of December 31, 2024, approximately \$193.5 million remained available under the Share Repurchase Program.

-Note 11-Leases
+Note 10-Leases